WW2 Decoy Bunker

 - Wednesday 18 September 2019, 10am to 2pm (part of Dorset Architectural Heritage Week)

 We may add more open days throughout the year.
 Please check back for updates.

-A ‘telescope’ will be installed pointing in the direction of the flare path which replicates the view you would have seen from that point at night.
-It is on the Park and Forest (yellow) waymarked walk / Crane Loop (pink) waymarked cycle trail.
-This will be installed in September 2019 and will be available to use at any time throughout the year.
+A ‘telescope’ pointing in the direction of the flare path which replicates the view you would have seen from that point at night is located on the Park and Forest (yellow) waymarked walk / Crane Loop (pink) waymarked cycle trail and is available to use at any time throughout the year.

 More detailed information can be found in the following documents/websites:

 - original diagram of a single hooded flare path, photo of original document stored at the National Archives, Kew

 - extract from RAF Monograph, a 20 page extract from an original RAF Monograph – Decoy and Deception, produced by the Air Historical Branch

 - diagram of a Drem-Q shelter – based on Air Ministry drawing CTD 367/41

 - location of the flare path in the present landscape

 - Fields of Deception; Dobinson, Colin; Methuen, London (2000); ISBN 0 413 74570 8 – gives an account of the decoy war in Great Britain